-They all mean the same thing in the sense that you can still manually change gear in your automatic car.
-The plus sign is for shifting up and the minus sign is for downshifting and are called paddle shifters.
+They all mean the same thing in the sense that you can still manually change gears in your automatic car.
+The plus (+) sign is for shifting up and the minus (-) sign is for downshifting and is called paddle shifters.

 In the past, car manufacturers would put the function close to the gear shift lever, but now they are located behind the steering wheel as paddles.

-The choice of having the paddle shifters on the steering wheel means that you have an easier time shifting the gears without necessarily lifting a hand off the steering wheel.
+The choice of paddle shifters on the steering wheel means that you have an easier time shifting the gears without necessarily lifting a hand off the steering wheel.

 When To Use Paddle Shifters

 Many modern cars have this type of system.
 As much as some brands make it a gimmick, it can be quite useful if it is built right.

 One of the times you could use paddle shifters is when you want to downshift fast and go over a hill.
 Usually, you may have to wait a lot longer for the car system to detect the strain and change to a lower gear.
 This time you do it yourself.